bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

 - **Process as much data as possible in the original data source**.
 Power Query and Power Query Editor allow you to process the data; however, the processing power that is required to complete this task might lower performance in other areas of your reports.
 Generally, a good practice is to process, as much as possible, in the native data source.
 - **Use native SQL queries**.
 When using DirectQuery for SQL databases, such as the case for our scenario, *make sure that you are not pulling data from stored procedures or common table expressions (CTEs)*.
 - **Separate date and time**, if bound together.
 If any of your tables have columns that combine date and time, make sure that you separate them into distinct columns before importing them into Power BI.

+# IV.
+Resolve data import errors
+Common errors you might have:
+- Query timeout expired
+- Power BI Query Error: Timeout expired
+- We couldn't find any data formatted as a table (open the Excel file, select the data set, and then press Ctrl+T, and then reopen the file)
+- Could not find file
+- Data type errors: specìy

 Reference
 - https://blog.pragmaticworks.com/power-bi-checking-query-folding-with-view-native-query